nikcub/tmpbrowser/README.md

 ## tmpbrowser

-Creates a temporary throwaway browser session in OS X.
+Creates a temporary throwaway browser session in OS X. Like incognito mode but stores and accepts all cookies so all websites will work, is anonymous and will destory all the sessions and cookies automatically when you exit.

+Use if you want to separate your cookies for your real logged in accounts from websites you access.
+Provides privacy from tracking cookies, ad networks, single signon, oAuth and OpenID logins, etc.

 Click the application icon to create as many sessions as you like.